 Yes but it depends.
 I would suggest asking about this in a consultation.
 Homes that are all electric can be difficult to achieve.
 If you want your home to be powered fully by your solar array, it will have to be substantial.
 Average homes consume close to 10,000 kWh per year.
 Assuming your home can accommodate the solar for that load alone and more, then you can add on things like an electric water heater, geothermal, heat pumps and induction stoves.
 Consider the cost, it is more expensive to go this route than to use gas for those items.
 The good news is gas is very efficient and cost effective.
 Just ask!

-I have an old home, can I still get solar panels?
+I have a historic home, can I still get solar panels?

-In Columbus, we have Historic Preservation.
+If you would like to check for yourself, in Columbus, we have Historic Preservation Society.
 You can find more about that here:

-I’m a part of an HOA or my neighborhood has a lot of restrictions
+I’m a part of an HOA or my neighborhood has restrictions

 Is my home right for solar?

 The main things to consider when thinking about solar for your home are, home age, roof age, tree coverage, and the amount of roof space.
-The solar array will be most effective on south facing roofs, but can also be applied to east and west roofs.
-East and west are 25% less efficient than south facing roofs, but it can make the difference.
+The solar array will be most effective on south facing roofs, getting the most exposure to the sun, but can also be applied to east and west roofs.
+Both flat and angled roofs can work.

 -Policies, incentives https://www.solarpowerrocks.com/ohio/